Videos of the Scientific lectures

 Lecture by Prof. Krishna N. Ganesh

 Lecture by Prof. Amol Dighe

 Director, IISER, Tirupati

-Krishna N. Ganesh (born 1953) obtained his B.Sc (1970) and M.Sc (1972) degrees in Chemistry from Bangalore University and did his Ph.D (1976) in Chemistry at Delhi University.
-A Commonwealth Fellowship resulted in another Ph.D degree in 1980 from University of Cambridge, UK.
-He joined the Centre for Cellular and Molecular Biology (CSIR) at Hyderabad in 1981 where he established India’s first microsynthesis DNA facility.
+Krishna N. Ganesh (born 1953) obtained his B.Sc (1970) and M.Sc (1972) degrees in Chemistry from Bangalore University and did his Ph.D.
+(1976) in Chemistry at Delhi University.
+A Commonwealth Fellowship resulted in another Ph.D. degree in 1980 from the University of Cambridge, UK.
+He joined the Centre for Cellular and Molecular Biology (CSIR) at Hyderabad in 1981 where he established India’s first micro synthesis DNA facility.
 In 1987, he relocated to the National Chemical Laboratory (NCL- CSIR) where he became the Head of Organic Chemistry Division in 1994.
 He was appointed as the first Director of the newly founded Indian Institute of Science Education and Research (IISER) at Pune in 2006.
-In 2017 he became the Director of IISER, Tirupati, earning the unique distinction of being the founding directors of two IISERs.
+In 2017 he became the Director of IISER, Tirupati, earning the unique distinction of being the founding director of two IISERs.
 He has more than 160 publications in reputed international journals, 2 international patents and guided 45 students for their doctoral degrees.

 Prof. Amol Dighe

-Dr. Amol Dighe is a Professor of Physics in Tata Institute of Fundamental Research, in the
+Dr. Amol Dighe is a Professor of Physics at Tata Institute of Fundamental Research, in the

 He completed his B.Tech. in Engineering Physics (1992) from the Indian Institute of